betfair/historic-data-workbook/README.md

     o SelectionId,
     o LastPriceTraded

-• Graphs the data output on a per selection basis, showing last traded price over time.
+&nbsp;&nbsp;&nbsp;&nbsp;• Graphs the data output on a per selection basis, showing last traded price over time.
 Please refer to the Historical Data Work.docx for full instructions relating to the above.